-The Weill Cornell Medicine Career Advancement for Research in Health Equity (CARE T37) program, which is made possible (in part) by 1T37MD014220 from the National Institute on Minority Health and Health Disparities, is intended to provide early exposure to health equity research and global health for pre-doc and post-doctoral trainees.
-The long-term goal of this program is to increase the diversity and number of scientists working across disciplines to improve health equity and global health.
-In no particular order, components of the CARE program include an intensive 2-month summer didactic session that provides a general introduction to healthcare/scientific research fundamentals; project—based mentoring for research experience; and opportunities for global health experience at NIH-funded global health research sites in developing countries such as Haiti, Brazil, Tanzania, and Ghana.
+The Weill Cornell Medicine Career Advancement for Research in Health Equity (CARE T37) program provides exposure to health equity research and global health for pre-doc and post-doctoral trainees.
+In no particular order, components of the CARE program include an intensive two-month summer didactic session that provides a general introduction to healthcare/scientific research fundamentals; project-based mentoring for research experience; and opportunities for global health experience at NIH-funded global health research sites in countries including Haiti, Brazil, Tanzania, and Ghana.

-The CARE T37 program aims to identify talented URM pre- and post-doctoral trainees across the health sciences who are considering careers in health equity and global health research.
-Regardless of their ultimate career objectives, it is essential that all trainees receive a well-grounded exposure to research fundamentals and experience.
-Selected trainees of the program will engage in a mentored research experience tailored to their individual career and research goals.
-Personalized research experiences may include: a) participating in our intensive summer research training session, b) engaging in a mentored research project, and c) participating in a mentored global health experience.
-For eligible trainees the program provides stipend support to help defray living expenses in NYC during the intensive summer didactic session and/or to support trainees during the mentored research experience at NIH-funded select global health sites.
+The CARE T37 program aims to identify talented pre- and post-doctoral trainees across the health sciences who are considering careers in health equity and global health research.
+Selected trainees will engage in a mentored research experience tailored to their individual career and research goals.
+Personalized research experiences may include a) participating in our intensive summer research training session, b) engaging in a mentored research project, and c) participating in a mentored global health experience.

 Eligible candidates must be: